commons-app/commons-app-documentation/android/Students.md

 - Improve Nearby by splotting from one big server request to a first fast server requests then an asynchronous request for each item.
 - In the upload feature, add an activity to crop/blur pictures for privacy purposes (example usages: crop out a passer-by, blur a car's number plate).

-# How we choose the intern
+# How we choose

-We choose the intern based on:
+We choose the student based on:
 - Technical challengingness of merged bugfix(es).
 - Quality of code.
 - Efficiency and smoothness of interactions on GitHub.